Bubble Puppy: Later years

 The members of Bubble Puppy continued to be active in the music industry after the band's demise.
-Potter and Prince played with Sirius during the 1970s, and Fore drummed with the Texas punk rock band D-Day, co-writing their cult hit "Too Young to Date".
+Potter and Prince played with Sirius during the 1970s, and Fore drummed with the Texas punk rock band D-Day.

 In 1984, the original Bubble Puppy line-up reunited for performances and recordings, and they released their second LP, Wheels Go Round, in 1987.

 Roy Cox founded The Blues Knights and released two CDs: Before I Go in 1999, and Road To Freedom in 2001.
 He formed the NYC Outlaws in September 2007 in New York City, along with Tony Saracene on guitar, Dan Curley on guitar, Cody Willard on guitar, Evan Hammer on bass, and Billy Brooks on drums.
 Cox died on April 2, 2013.

 Reunion and 2011–2018 appearances

-On March 19, 2011, three of the original members of Bubble Puppy reunited for the first time in 25 years for a performance at The Austin Music Awards.
+In 2011, three of the original members of Bubble Puppy reunited for a performance at Austin Chronicle's Music Awards.
 The band also added Mark Miller (guitar) and Jimmy Umstattd (bass) to the line-up.
 David Fore met the two while playing in Austin cover band the Kopy Kats.
 Fore and Miller also played together in the mid-1970s in another Austin cover band, Zeus.
 In April 2013, Gregg Stegall joined the line-up, taking Todd Potter's place in the band.
 Stegall has a long-standing musical affiliation with Miller and Umstattd, dating from the early 1970s.
 David Fore is currently taking a leave of absence, with Randall Maxwell on drums since mid-2018.